jackyaz/YazFi/README.md

 ## Supported Models
 ### Models
-Models confirmed to work by users are below:
+All modes supported by [Asuswrt-Merlin](https://asuswrt.lostrealm.ca/about).
+Models confirmed to work are below:
 *   RT-AC56U
 *   RT-AC66U
 *   RT-AC68U